"Would You Want an AI Tutor?" Understanding Stakeholder Perceptions of LLM-based Systems in the Classroom: Framework Design

 \subsection{Structure and layers}

-In line with the stakeholder-first approach and the principles of responsible AI, \framework provides a structured system for integrating the perceptions of educational agents when implementing LLM-based technologies in the classroom.
-The remainder of this section provides a detailed description of the framework’s dimensions and discusses how each should be considered in practical applications.
-A core element of the framework is the open nature of the elements within the identified dimensions.
-This means users can add new elements to the dimensions to match specific situations in which the framework is applied.

-The framework comprises four dimensions: \emph{stakeholders}, \emph{context}, \emph{goals}, and \emph{taxonomy of perceptions}.
+\framework provides a structured system for integrating stakeholder perceptions into decisions about the design, deployment, and governance of LLM-based technologies in educational settings.
+The framework's elements are intentionally open, allowing users to adapt and extend them to match specific application contexts. \framework comprises four dimensions: \emph{stakeholders}, \emph{context}, \emph{goals}, and \emph{taxonomy of perceptions}.
 Starting at the top, elements of each dimension must be considered before moving on to the next one.
 First, the framework identifies the stakeholders who may interact with the AI systems.
 Then, it outlines a workflow that incorporates the key elements needed to identify perceptions within specific learning contexts.
 The final dimension focuses on perceptions, and offers scales and rubrics for assessing them.